scott-eric-kaufman/the-whole-sek/content/the-valve/2006-03-06-sexy-historicism.md

 Point being, it’s convenient that the Donne sonnet lacks the representational equivalent of the Columbus diary entry.
 Makes the homology that easier to make.
 But I’m not sure this addresses  your question, however; but it’s a fine one, and one I wish I knew how to answer better than I have.

 Finally, I don’t mind inviting philosophical debates.
 However, I’m not sure how you’re reading “read” there in such a way that’ll it invite unnecessarily philosophical debates.
 All I mean to say is that all works are received by readers in the moment they read them, and that that moment may be a week after publication or two thousands years.
-(And, of course, that that difference matters, necessitates an accounting of one’s own identitarian commitments, &amp;c.
-Or those of a critic whose work on the work of literature was written 50 years ago, &amp;c.
+(And, of course, that that difference matters, necessitates an accounting of one’s own identitarian commitments, &c.
+Or those of a critic whose work on the work of literature was written 50 years ago, &c.
 If it weren’t for all these damns _et ceterae_ I may have already finished my dissertation.

 By [Scott Eric Kaufman](http://acephalous.typepad.com) on 03/06/06 at 09:18 PM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/sexy_historicism/#7963)
 []()